Graham Staines: Personal life

-Staines met his wife of 16 years, Gladys, in June 1981, while they worked together taking care of leprosy patients on the mission field.
+Staines met Gladys in June 1981, while they worked together taking care of leprosy patients on the mission field.
 Not too long after that they decided to get married, in 1983; they worked together until his death.
 Together they had three children: a daughter, Esther, and two sons, Philip and Timothy.
 During the course of his work Staines had managed to assist in the translation of part of the Holy Christian Bible into the language of the Ho people of India, which included his crosschecking the work with the entire manuscript of the New Testament, though it is largely believed his main focus was on his ministry to the lepers.
 It was reported that he could speak the Odia language fluently, and was popular among the patients whom he had managed to cure.
 In addition to this it was also reported that he used to teach people how to make mats and baskets out of rope, sabai grass (Eulaliopsis binata) and tree leaves.

 Death and reaction

 On 22 January 1999, Staines attended a jungle camp in Manoharpur, which was an annual gathering for Christians in the area to congregate for a conference and discuss their beliefs in a social setting.
 The camp was on the border between the tribal villages of Mayurbhanj and Keonjhar, which is located within the district of Odisha.
 He was travelling to the village of Kendujhar with his sons, who were on a break from their schooling in the hill city of Ooty in southern India, when they decided to take a break from the journey towards the jungle camp, and elected to spend the night in Manoharpur, sleeping in the vehicle due to the severe cold at the time.
 His wife and daughter did not accompany them on the journey, having decided to remain behind in the town and municipality of Baripada.

 A mob of about fifty people, armed with axes and other implements, attacked the vehicle while Staines and his sons were fast asleep, and set the station wagon alight, trapping them inside and burning them to death.
+Current BJP MP Pratap Chandra Sarangi was also believed to be a part of this murder as he was Odisha State Unit Chief of the Bajrang Dal during this planned murder.

-Staines and his sons had awakened and apparently tried to escape, but were prevented from doing so by the angry mob of vigilantes.
+Staines and his sons had awakened and apparently tried to escape but were prevented from doing so by the angry mob of vigilantes.